MaddyGuthridge/fl_param_checker/README.md

 # fl_param_checker

-A component that can be easily added into any MIDI script in order to make it easy to determine plugin parameter indexes and names.
+A tool to help find plugin parameter indexes to assist with MIDI Controller Script development.

 ## Installation